Almost any amount of exercise may help older men win longevity race

 After following the men for up to six years, there were 194 deaths.

-For each additional 30 minutes of sedentary time on a typical day, men were 17 percent more likely to die during the study, researchers report in the British Journal of Sports Medicine.
+For each additional 30 minutes of sedentary time on a typical day, men were 17% more likely to die during the study, researchers report online February 12 in the British Journal of Sports Medicine.

-Every extra half hour of light activity, however, was associated with 17 percent lower odds of death.
+Every extra half hour of light activity, however, was associated with 17% lower odds of death.

 “For those who are able, it remains a good idea to aim for at least 150 minutes each week of moderate or more intense activity, that is, activities that get the heart beating faster,” said lead study author Barbara Jefferis of University College London.